a-trost/best-reviews/README.md

 This is licensed under the [MIT License](https://github.com/a-trost/alexandria/blob/master/LICENSE).
 Take it and run with it.

+---
 *Definitely, definitely NOT written by Dave Grohl.
 Not even a little.
 God I hope he never finds this.
-Sorry, Dave.
+I'm sorry, Dave.

+**Maybe.

+***He most definitely hasn't.